Matrej/MyAwesomeCalculator/README.md

 # MyAwesomeCalculator
-Javascript project with functional simple calculator
+Javascript project of functional basic calculator

-I Introduce you my 'awesome' and yet simple calculator which cannot calculate anything YET!
+I Introduce you my 'awesome' and yet simple calculator which can do some basic mathematical calculations!
-You can only write your first number for computaion.
+What features does this calculator has?
-Next features to do:
+                        - CSS animation effect on clicking the buttons
-                        - make listener for operators clicks and display them on the calculator's display
+                        - CSS animation effect and functionality with physical keyboard!
-                        - enable write the seccond number for computation
+                        - CALCULATION of add, substract, multiply and division, even with float numbers
-                        - finally - calculate the result!
+                        - reset and delete function
-                        - enable reset and delete buttons
+                        - show history of calculated results

-                        - show history of calculated results.
+Thanks for checking my entry for this exercise!